tylerlinquata/audio-downloader/README.md

 All card content uses Danish labels and fallback text (e.g., "Definition nødvendig", "Grammatik info nødvendig") to maintain language consistency.

 ### Settings Configuration
-The application provides a dedicated Settings tab for configuration:
+The application provides a dedicated Settings tab for all configuration options:

 1. Go to the "Settings" tab
+2. **Folders**:
-2. **Output Directory**: Set where audio files and failed word lists are saved
+   - **Output Directory**: Set where audio files and failed word lists are saved
-3. **Anki Media Folder**: Configure the path to your Anki collection's media folder
+   - **Anki Media Folder**: Configure the path to your Anki collection's media folder
+3. **Processing Options**:
+   - **CEFR Level for Sentences**: Choose difficulty level (A1-C2) for generated example sentences
+4. **API Settings**:
-4. **OpenAI API Key**: Save your API key for sentence generation (securely stored)
+   - **OpenAI API Key**: Save your API key for sentence generation (securely stored)
 5. Click "Save Settings" to persist your configuration across sessions

-The unified workflow uses these settings automatically, eliminating the need to configure them separately for each phase.
+All processing options are now centralized in the Settings tab, making configuration easier and keeping the main processing interface clean and focused.

 ## Development